Yale-BIM/f21-assignments/assignment-5/Train_Google_Cloud_Engine.md

 ## The cpsc659-a3-tensorflow image

-You can use the `cpsc659-a3-tensorflow` image in Google Cloud to work on the course's Assignment 5.
+You can use the `bim-a5` image in Google Cloud to work on Assignment 5.
 This boot disk image is already set up with:

-- Tensorflow 1.11
+- Tensorflow 2.0.0
 - CUDA 10
 - Opencv
 - Matplotlib